lippershey-co/lippershey-co/README.md

 Open-source AI tools for pharma and biotech.

-We build intelligence dashboards, AI agents, and data tools for drug development teams — free, open-source, and built for the teams that the big platforms price out.
+I build intelligence dashboards, AI agents, and data tools for drug development teams — free, open-source, and built for the teams that the big platforms price out.